I beg to move,

 I am sorry, Mr Betts, that I was a few seconds late.
 I ask my hon.
 Friend whether the right to return should also imply a right to a job.
 I really am concerned that when the Chagossians get home, there will not be a decent economy for them to function in, apart, perhaps, from working for Americans.
 We should try to build up some kind of support society, as it were.

 My hon.
 Friend makes a valid point.
 We are talking about a community that has not lived there for more than 50 years, and just giving the right of return on its own is not good enough.
 We will need to ensure that there are adequate facilities for the people to live in an appropriate way and to work.
 There are many options, including working for the Americans on the base on Diego Garcia and possibly working in conservation in the marine protected area—I will come to those matters later.
 He is absolutely right: we cannot just say, “Go home if you wish”, but do nothing to support the community.
-It was our British Government that forcibly removed them in the first place, so if they go back, we have a duty to ensure that they have adequate resources to have a sustainable community.
+It was our British Government who forcibly removed them in the first place, so if they go back, we have a duty to ensure that they have adequate resources to have a sustainable community.

 This is surely an appropriate time for our new Prime Minister to end this shameful episode once and for all, and to make a right decision after so many years of procrastination by her predecessors.
 The recent report by the UN Committee on the Elimination of Racial Discrimination urged the UK to